boydaihungst/treble_build_derpfest/README.md

 [EndeavouOS/arch based distros](https://github.com/ponces/treble_build_aosp/issues/11#issuecomment-1760898373)

-- Create a new working directory for your Evolution X build and navigate to it:
+- Create a new working directory for your DerpFest build and navigate to it:

     ```sh
     mkdir derpfest; cd derpfest